-The East Yorkshire and Derwent Area of the Ramblers' Association has about eighteen hundred members.
+The East Yorkshire and Derwent Area of the Ramblers' Association has about seventeen hundred members.
 Additionally, many local walking clubs are affiliated to our organisation.
 This enables us to have an influential voice when representing the interests of both walkers and lovers of our local countryside.
 Our main aims are:

 - Protecting footpaths and other places to which the public has a right of way or access on foot.